Photon-starved imaging through turbulence at the diffraction limit: Results

 \section{Results}

-Fig. 1A illustrates the TAP-BD hardware design to optically encode more information and enhance the reconstructed image resolution.
+We begin by describing the TAP-BD hardware design which extracts additional information from the measurements to enhance reconstruction fidelity and resolution (Fig. \ref{fig1}).
 Faint light from the incoherent target $O$ propagates through the turbulent medium and acquires an unknown phase distortion $\Phi$.
-At the system's pupil, the SLM imposes a sequence of known WS patterns $\{\Gamma_i \}_{i=1}^M$.
-Each WS pattern is generated by combining the first 15 Zernike polynomials with random coefficients.
+At the system's pupil, the SLM imposes a sequence of known phase patterns $\{\Gamma_i \}_{i=1}^M$, where $M$ denotes the number of coded measurements.
+Each SLM phase pattern is generated by combining the first 15 Zernike polynomials with random coefficients, introducing controlled phase diversity across measurements.
 This phase diversity creates a set of uniquely coded intensity images $\{I_i\}$ at the sensor plane.
+These measurements $\{I_i\}$ are spatially distributed over detector pixels and weakly correlated both across pixels and across measurements due to the applied phase diversity $\{\Gamma_i \}$.
+This enriches and diversifies the information content of the data, resulting in a better-conditioned system for stable optimization \cite{antipa2017diffusercam}.

+Experimentally, this configuration is implemented using a 4f relay system.
+The first Fourier-transforming lens maps the object field to the pupil plane, where the SLM superposes the unknown turbulence phase $\Phi$ with each known phase diversity pattern $\Gamma_i$.
+A second imaging lens then converts the modulated pupil field back to the image plane, forming intensity images of the target convolved with PSFs jointly determined by the turbulence $\Phi$ and the SLM phase diversity $\{\Gamma_i \}$.

-Fig. 1B shows TAP-BD software frameworks to estimate the object and turbulence from the optically encoded measurements.
-We first apply a plug-and-play (PnP) Poisson denoiser \cite{shen_improved_2018} as a preprocessing step to mitigate shot noise in raw measurements $\{I_i \}$.
-Although originally designed for standalone denoising, here it serves to preprocess noisy measurements, improving the stability and accuracy of the main optimization solver that follows.
-Specifically, the denoiser first applies an Anscombe-wavelet transform to convert the Poisson noise into approximately Gaussian noise.
-Total variation (TV) smoothing is then used to suppress this noise while preserving key structural details.
-The inverse transform yields the denoised measurements $\{P_i\}$.
-When photons are sufficiently high, this denoising step can be skipped and we directly set $\{P_i\}=\{I_i\}$.
-More details are available in the supplementary material and \cite{shen_improved_2018}.
+Fig. \ref{fig1}B shows the TAP-BD reconstruction pipeline, which estimates both the object and the turbulence phase from the optically encoded measurements.
+As a first step, we apply a plug-and-play (PnP) Poisson denoiser \cite{shen_improved_2018} to raw measurements $\{I_i \}$ to mitigate shot noise.
+The PnP denoiser was originally developed as a standalone denoising method, but here we use it as a preprocessing stage to stabilize the subsequent reconstruction.
+This step is particularly important because blind deconvolution updates are highly sensitive to signal-dependent intensity fluctuations induced by Poisson shot noise, which can otherwise lead to unstable or degenerate solutions.
+The denoiser applies an Anscombe-wavelet transform to convert the Poisson noise into approximately Gaussian noise, followed by total variation (TV) smoothing to suppress measurement noise while preserving key structural details.
+An inverse transform then produces the denoised measurements $\{P_i\}$.
+When photons are sufficiently high, this denoising step is unnecessary and we directly set $\{P_i\}=\{I_i\}$.
+More details are available in the supplementary material.